Neil Hext QC

 His important cases in this field include:

-- acting for the Claimants in a arbitration brought under the Third Parties (Rights against Insurers) Act 1930 concerning the aggregation provisions of the solicitors’ minimum terms (2015)
+- Acting for the Claimants in an arbitration brought under the Third Parties (Rights against Insurers) Act 1930 concerning the aggregation provisions of the solicitors’ minimum terms (2015)

 - Homeserve plc v.
 RSA (2014) (claim against insurers by financial services provider for costs of remediation exercise mandated by FCA)

 - Group litigation contesting professional indemnity insurers’ decision to aggregate claims arising out of solicitors’ failure to advise adequately on equity release product (2014)